bryantzhengg/hrg-stokes-model/README.md

-# microfluidic flow model with pytorch
+# semi-viscous microfluidic flow model with pytorch

-this project builds a small convolutional neural network (cnn) in pytorch to predict microfluidic flow patterns. trains a model to predict the flow given the channel shape and inlet.
+this project builds a small convolutional neural network (cnn) in pytorch to predict microfluidic flow patterns for a slightly viscous fluid. trains a model to predict the flow given the channel shape and inlet.

 (only model/training/simulated viz included; no real lab data)